Celebrating the Punjabi New Year, the Vancouver Vaisakhi Parade and Surrey Vaisakhi Parade are massive East Indian events that take place in April.

 Vancouver and Surrey Vaisakhi Festivals

-Vaisakhi Day takes place on April 13th in 2020.
-The Vancouver Vaisakhi Parade usually happens on the Saturday after and the Surrey Vaisakhi Parade usually takes place the following week.
+Vaisakhi Day was on April 13th in 2020, but due to the COVID-19 pandemic, parades and festivals were cancelled.
+The Vancouver Vaisakhi Parade usually happens on the Saturday after Vaisakhi Day and the Surrey Vaisakhi Parade usually takes place the following week.
 Both are highly recommended cultural events worth checking out.

 The two festivals are very similar.
 They both attract over 200,000 people most years and feature close to two dozen parade entries which take most of the day to process from their respective parade starting points to their finishes.
 Both Vaisakhi Festivals also begin at a Sikh temple where official ceremonies take place.